amureki/django-devbar/README.md

 When `DEVBAR_SHOW_HEADERS = True`, performance metrics are added as HTTP response headers.
 This is useful for:

 - **API endpoints** where the HTML overlay can't be displayed
-- **Automated testing** to assert performance thresholds (e.g., fail CI if query count exceeds a limit)
+- **Automated testing** to assert performance metrics (e.g., fail CI if query count exceeds a limit)
 - **Monitoring tools** that can capture and aggregate header values

 Headers included: